felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

+### Barrel Files

 > While we're here, let's quickly create a [barrel file](https://adrianfaciu.dev/posts/barrel-files/) to clean up some of our imports down the road.

 Create a `models.dart` barrel file